rain-sk/synth.kitchen/README.md

 Stretch Goals:

 - [ ] connector inputs have some kind of gain control
-- [ ] connections give some visual feedback of what's passing through them
+- [ ] connection ports/cables give some visual feedback of what's passing through them

 ### Saving/Loading